Shuttle/shuttle-esb/src/guide/patterns/message-idempotence.md

-# Message Idempotence
+# Idempotence

-This sample makes use of [Shuttle.Esb.AzureMQ](https://github.com/Shuttle/Shuttle.Esb.AzureMQ) for the message queues.
+This sample makes use of [Shuttle.Esb.AzureStorageQueues](https://github.com/Shuttle/Shuttle.Esb.AzureStorageQueues) for the message queues.
 Local Azure Storage Queues should be provided by [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio).

 Once you have opened the `Shuttle.Idempotence.sln` solution in Visual Studio set the following projects as startup projects: